alpinestudios/website/content/res.md

 tech-related:
 Ryan's discord server https://www.rfleury.com/ (which'll probably require a $5/month investment to his Substack if you want to be nice)
 Searching via the [Handmade hero episode guide](https://hero.handmade.network/episode/code) can be helpful for tech-related stuff.

-For game-design stuff and actually getting into the shipping / playtesting mindset, I've been getting a lot of experience with this over the last 6 months and I'm happy to field any questions you might have.
-I've got a private section of my discord dedicated to this.
-It's paywalled off via [patreon](/patreon) to stop a flood of people (and also to fill my pockets of course, man's gotta eat).

 The rest of this page is just a bunch of concepts I've loosely organised.